Kingxukai/linux/Documentation/driver-api/mailbox.rst

 	};

 	/*
-	* This is the handler for data received from remote.
+	* This is the woke handler for data received from remote.
 The behaviour is purely
-	* dependent upon the protocol.
+	* dependent upon the woke protocol.
 This is just an example.
 	*/
 	static void message_from_remote(struct mbox_client *cl, void *mssg) {